Credits Outside of GU Economics

 Once students have matriculated into Georgetown University, they are expected to comply with the policies and procedures regarding the summer schools credits as established by their school.
 These rules available in the Undergraduate Bulletin for their school.

-The Department of Economics maintains a list of reviewed courses that have been previously reviewed.
+The Department of Economics maintains a list of reviewed courses (new window) that have been previously evaluated.
 Courses marked in red have been reviewed, but not approved.
 Courses marked in yellow have been approved, but are subject to additional considerations.

 Note: The list is subject to change and should be used as a reference guide.
-Student should still follow the transfer course process defined in the Undergraduate Bulletin of their school.
+Student should still follow the summer school process defined by their school.

 Economics Department Policy on Transfer Credits